The Many Uses of Cow Dung: A Natural and Renewable Resource

 Pilobolus: An Enterprising Fungus

 Pilobolus is a fungus that grows on herbivorous dung, including the dung of cows.
-Like other fungi, Pilobolus can't make its own food and must absorb nutrients from its surroundings.
+Like most other fungi, the body of Pilobolus is made of thread-like structures known as hyphae.
+The threads form a tangle known as a mycelium.
+Also like other fungi, Pilobolus can't make its own food and must absorb nutrients from its surroundings.
 It does this by secreting digestive enzymes into manure and then absorbing the products of the digestion.
-Pilobolus, other fungi, some bacteria and some animals are decay organisms.
+Pilobolus, some bacteria, and some animals are decay organisms.
 They slowly break down and remove cow pats.

 Fungal Life Cycle

 Pilobolus is famous for its method of distributing its spores.
 Cows eat the spores as they're grazing on grass.
 The spores have a tough coat and pass through the cow's digestive tract unharmed.
 They leave the digestive tract in the cow's feces.
-The spores then germinate, producing the fungal body, or mycelium, in the cow pat.
+The spores then germinate, producing the fungal mycelium in the cow pat.

 The Dung Cannon